 After the Service

 Take the time to encourage your Pastor and share how the preaching of the Word impacted you.
-Revive Our Hearts has a good series on Encouraging Your Pastor and a resource called 30 Days of Praying for Your Pastor.
+Revive Our Hearts has an excellent series on Encouraging Your Pastor and a resource called 31 Days of Praying for Your Pastor.

 Talk about the sermon with others after the service.
 Here is a handy list of questions to keep in your Bible to direct your conversations spiritually – Cultivating True Christian Fellowship.